Who Are We?

 I grew up in my father’s Little Theatre of Gastonia, NC, twenty minutes from Charlotte, where I seem to have wound up.
 In between, I studied theatre at Chapel Hill, married Sandra Melvin, soldiered in Germany, expatriated in Paris, studied more in Kansas and Texas, and fathered two children, then acted, directed, designed, wrote plays, and/or taught in professional, academic, and community theatres nationwide until the Reagan recession of ’83, when (in mid-life crisis) I copped out, took a white-collar job, and bought a house in Charlotte.

 Moonlighting from the start, on camera (with JTA) or on stage, directing, mostly with the Children’s Theatre and the Golden Circle, I led a double life for seven years, then quit the day job to freelance as an independent contractor.
 In ’95, Sandra and I founded Stage One, Inc, “A Non-Profit Umbrella for Independent Theatre,” under which we presented twenty-eight productions in less than a decade—including ten of our own.
-My next (and last) full-time (with benefits) employment starts as the millennium ends, three years as Tech Director for Theatre Charlotte.
+My next (and last) full-time (with benefits) employment started at the millennium’s end, three years as Tech Director for Theatre Charlotte.
 All my credits are posted in my career blog, George Gray for Hire.

 Since then (2002) I’ve been “taking calls, not beating bushes”—and nobody calls.
 I last directed Little Murders, for Barebones, in 2003; my last four roles were bucket plums: Beverly in August: Osage County and Gottschall in God’s Man in Texas, in 2011; Robert in Proof and Kris Kringle in Miracle on 34th Street (2013).
 But by then I’d been reading plays with random others almost every week for five years, the notion growing that dramatic art was a cultural need, and decided it was time to spread the word.
 (I don’t have much time left.)
 Since then, my degenerating brain has been obsessively devoted to developing the Cold Reads presentation published on this site.

-These days I can almost always be found at home with Sandra (over half a century), and our children, lighting wizard Hallie and musical genius Peter, in the front room, at my grandfather’s roll-top desk, reaching out to the world.
+These days I can almost always be found at home with Sandra (more than fifty years), and our children, lighting wizard Hallie and musical genius Peter, in the front room, at my grandfather’s roll-top desk, reaching out to the world.
 Much of who I am and what I think regarding theatre and drama is apparent on this site.
 Anyone who cares to know the rest of me is welcome to peruse my jumbled memoirs on Shades of George.